 For a general process overview for the International Internship Application, download the Individual International Travel Checklist.
 You will notice that the application process is split into two parts - please be aware of the following deadlines:

-All Pre-Decision application requirements must be complete no later than 8 weeks prior to departure.
+All Pre-Decision application requirements should be complete no later than 8 weeks prior to departure.

-All Post-Decision application requirements must be complete no later than 6 weeks prior to departure.
+All Post-Decision application requirements should be complete no later than 6 weeks prior to departure.

 It is STRONGLY recommended that you complete all application requirements prior to leaving campus as appointments to complete application requirements are more difficult if you are not present on campus.